 Angela Veronica Wong is the author of the full-length how to survive a hotel fire (Coconut Books) and the chapbook Dear Johnny, In Your Last Letter, a winner of the Poetry Society of America New York Fellowship.
 Her poetry has been anthologized in The Best American Poetry (with Amy Lawless) and Please Excuse This Poem.
 Her fiction has appeared in Denver Quarterly.
 She is on the internet at angelaveronicawong.com.
-Her Black Radish title elsa, the story of a fictional mistress of Louis XV in sonnets, will appear early June 2017.
+Her Black Radish title elsa, the story of a fictional mistress of Louis XV in sonnets, was published June 2017.
+Copies of elsa are available through SPD.

 Elsa Is Involved in a Clandestine Love Affair at Poets.org’s Poem-a-Day